-It’s important to follow any specific instructions provided by Dr. Lin regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.
+It’s important to follow any specific instructions provided by Dr. Shon regarding caring for and using your temporary dentures while you wait for your permanent dentures to be made.

 Temporary dentures are designed to be a short-term solution while your permanent dentures are being made.
 The lifespan of temporary dentures can vary depending on a few factors, such as the type of denture, how well they are cared for, and how long they need to be worn.